Unity-Technologies/com.unity.multiplayer.docs/docs/basics/scenemanagement/scene-events.md

                 // Server Side: receives this notification for both itself and all clients
                 // Client Side: receives this notification for itself

+                // Trap for server-side or client-side notifications example: if (IsServer)
+                {
+                    // This determines if the notification is for the server if (sceneEvent.ClientId == NetworkManager.Singleton.LocalClientId)
+                    {
+                        // Handle server LoadComplete event here
+                    }
+                    else // Otherwise, this was received from a client {
+                        // Handle server-side client LoadComplete event here }
+                }
+                else
+                {
+                    // Handle client-side local notification
+                }

                 // So you can use sceneEvent.ClientId to also track when clients are finished loading a scene break;